boystrange/ProgramVerification/src/Chapter/Imp/VerificationConditions.lagda.md

 -- Completeness Theorem
 ------------------------

--- Note: in the next theorem we use ∃₁ : (A : Set₁) → (B : A → Set) → Set₁
--- instead of just ∃ : (A : Set) → (B : A → Set) → Set
--- to quantify over C : Acom, since Acom : Set₁

 vc-completeness : ∀ {P Q : Assn} c →
             |- [ P ] c [ Q ] →